clusterpedia-io/website/content/en/docs/installation/configuration/configure-internalstorage.md

 ## Configure Secret
 The yaml file that is used to install Clusterpedia may get the password from `internalstroage-password` Secret.

-Configure the storage components password to Secret
+Configure the storage component password to Secret
 ```bash
 kubectl -n clusterpedia-system create secret generic \
     internalstorage-password --from-literal=password=<password to access storage components>